Acing Your Job Interview Using the STAR Method

 What happens after results are achieved?
 Hopefully, you reapply your learnings.
 Once you’ve presented your results, it is strongly recommended to add how you have used these learnings since.
 Presenting static results is fine, but highlighting how you can take results and re-apply them into other tasks, shows that you grow through your experiences.

-The best way to master the STARR method is to practise.
-Look up behavioural questions and think about how you would answer these using the STARR method.
-You can practise in front of a mirror, or you can come in and practise in front of us.
+The best way to master the STARR method is to practice.
+Look up behavioural questions and think about how you would answer these using the STAR method.
+You can practice in front of a mirror, or you can come in and practice in front of us.